POORT8/Poort8.Ishare.Core/README.md

 **Delegation Evidence**: Following [iSHARE M2M authorization patterns](https://trustbok.ishare.eu/apply-ishare/authorisation), the **preferred approach** is for Service Providers to fetch and validate delegation evidence themselves rather than relying on Service Consumers to provide it.
 This provides better security and control over authorization decisions.

+### Implementation Guide

+For a step-by-step tutorial on building a Service Provider with ASP.NET Core Minimal API, see our [Service Provider Implementation Guide](docs/service-provider-guide.md).

 ## Service Consumers

 **You're a Service Consumer if**: You want to call other companies' APIs to get their data.